honeypieio/shrubcoop.org/content/events/new-old-members-warm-welcome-1.md

 author = "SHRUB Coop"
-description = "Are you interested in volunteering for SHRUB, become a paying member or simply want to find out more about what SHRUB is all about?" location = "Zero Waste Hub, 22 Bread Street, EH3 9AF" tags = ["zero-waste-hub", "swapshop", "food-sharing-hub"] time = 2020-01-22T17:30:00Z title = "New Members Warm Welcome!"
+description = "Are you interested in volunteering for SHRUB, become a paying member or simply want to find out more about what SHRUB is all about?" location = "Zero Waste Hub, 22 Bread Street, EH3 9AF" tags = ["zero-waste-hub", "swapshop", "food-sharing-hub", "wee-spoke-hub", "shrub-space"] time = 2020-01-22T17:30:00Z title = "New Members Warm Welcome!"